KonstanTinoVino/nameParser/README.md

 ```

 ## Usage
-The application functionalities of the application can be accessed through the NameParsingService.java interface if the module is integrated as part of another application.
+The functionalities of the application can be accessed through the NameParsingService.java interface if the module is integrated as part of another application.
 Alternatively if ran as a spring booth application it can be accessed via the rest service running on localhost:8080.

 The two endpoints with examples of usage are